5l1v3r1/PublicVersion-HeathenRat/README.md

 This rat works with tcp client and server !
 I don't take any responsabilites for misusage of this Remote Access Tool , you're  responsible for your acts ! !
 I used some different libraries (for example the Passwords Plugin) and all what I re-used in my code is linked in commentaries !
-Simple but powerful !
+Simple but powerful !( I inspired by src from https://www.youtube.com/watch?v=UWJja8Qp65Y&t and https://www.youtube.com/watch?v=UytjOcSHje8 )